 In their own animal studies, researchers found that silicone could easily leak into the body, and caused tumours in up to 80% of the rats that were being tested on.
 The numbers were so alarming that the FDA, instead of being concerned, called these studies “erroneous,” which basically means they ‘must’ have been incorrect.
 The FDA then approved the Dow Corning implants, despite protests from some staff members that there were troubling warning signs.

-We’ve also heard about the now infamous French PIP implant scandal which hit worldwide news recently.
+We’ve also heard about the now infamous French PIP implant scandal that hit worldwide news recently.
 These implants (which were found to contain toxic chemicals used in mattresses and not approved for human use) are now banned, and women in the UK were offered free treatment to have them removed.

-Silicone Implants Now Back On The Market
+Silicone Implants Now Back on the Market

 Despite the huge lawsuits that affected the main silicone manufacturers Dow Corning, Bristol-Myers Scribb, and Baxter Healthcare Corporation (who were sued a whopping 3.7 billion combined), silicone implants are now back in use.
 They have been added back on the market without adequate long term studies, and the available data on their safety is very concerning.

-Shocking Ingredients Found In Dow Silicone Implants
+Shocking Ingredients Found in Dow Silicone Implants

 When women are told that their implants contain silicone or saline, they often don’t tend to ask if anything else is being used alongside it.
 They certainly aren’t told this by the surgeons, who more than likely don’t even know themselves.